Skip to content

 Option Default Description

---name Required Easy profile name.
+--name Required Project profile name.

 --specialist Required Source specialist name.
 The profile targets exactly one specialist.